Global sale total for 2012 higher than in any year in the company's history

-The van was part of the Patrick Collection: Part III, the third installment of cars from a private museum in Birmingham.
-The collection was 100 per cent sold, realizing £1 million.
-Leading the way was a 1931 Invicta 4½-liter S-Type Low-Chassis Tourer, which made £466,300, followed by a 1938 SS100 Jaguar 3½-liter Roadster, which realized £250,140.
-A unique taxi specially commissioned by the Patrick Collection to mark the Queen's Golden Jubilee in 2002 doubled its pre-sale estimate to sell for £24,725, while an unusual Rolls-Royce-engined 1950 Land Rover Prototype sold for nearly six times its pre-sale estimate, realizing £47,150.
+The van was part of the Patrick Collection: Part III, the third instalment of cars from a private museum in Birmingham.
+The collection was 100 per cent sold, realising £1 million.
+Leading the way was a 1931 Invicta 4½-litre S-Type Low-Chassis Tourer, which made £466,300, followed by a 1938 SS100 Jaguar 3½-litre Roadster, which realised £250,140.
+A unique taxi specially commissioned by the Patrick Collection to mark the Queen's Golden Jubilee in 2002 doubled its pre-sale estimate to sell for £24,725, while an unusual Rolls-Royce-engined 1950 Land Rover Prototype sold for nearly six times its pre-sale estimate, realising £47,150.

-The Mercedes-Benz marque also featured prominently at the auction with a 1957 Mercedes-Benz 300SL Roadster realizing £427,100.
+The Mercedes-Benz marque also featured prominently at the auction with a 1957 Mercedes-Benz 300SL Roadster realising £427,100.

 Two rare and historically important folios of Volkswagen 'Beetle' blueprints rescued from the bomb-damaged German factory and considered instrumental in reviving post-war production of the car sold for more than four times their pre-sale estimate at £13,750.